-Time frame: Students may receive financial aid for a period of time not to exceed 1 1/2 times the normal length of their specific program of study.
+1. Time frame: Students may receive financial aid for a period of time not to exceed 1 1/2 times the normal length of their specific program of study.
 For example, students in an Associate in Science Degree requiring 64 credit hours will have a maximum of 96 hours to complete the program.
 Students who transfer from other colleges will have all credit hours accepted by Southern Union included in the 96-hour total.
 The length of programs may vary.

-- Qualitative measure: Each student will be expected to meet or exceed 2 the following GPA at the indicated points in his/her program of study: - Credit Hours
+2. Grade Point Average Standard: Each student will be expected to meet or exceed the following GPA at the indicated points in his/her program of study: